JeannotM/DynamicDifficulty/README.md

 # Will use pve-kill if only MOBTYPE is given
 mobs-count-as-pve:
 - ZOMBIE
-- BLAZE
+- BLAZE: 2
-- CREEPER
+- CREEPER: 2
 - SKELETON
-- ENDERMAN: 2
+- ENDERMAN: 3
-- WITHER_SKELETON: 2
+- WITHER_SKELETON: 3
 - SPIDER
-- CAVESPIDER
+- CAVESPIDER: 2
-- VINDICATOR: 2
+- VINDICATOR: 3
 - WITCH
 - VILLAGER: 20